jcmcnch/stfx-microeco-lab/content/tour/slider.md

 content:
   slides:
     - title: ⛵️ Exploring the aquatic "microverse"
-      content: We study aquatic microbial communities and how they affect the biosphere's function
+      content: We study aquatic microbial communities and their effect on our biosphere
       align: center
       background:
         position: center